remidinishanth/system_design/unique_id_distributed.md

 Each of our IDs consists of:
 * 41 bits for time in milliseconds (gives us 41 years of IDs with a custom epoch)
-* 13 bits that represent the logical shard ID
+* 13 bits that represent the logical shard ID, can be data center id + worker id
 * 10 bits that represent an auto-incrementing sequence, modulus 1024.
 This means we can generate 1024 IDs, per shard, per millisecond